 - 6-7 Eight ounce canning jars

 Strain the seeds and put them in a blender.
+Cover the blender.
 Pulse the blender only a few times so that the seeds are broken up.
 Place a mesh strainer over a bowl and pour the seed mixture through the strainer.
 Use a rubber spatula to help press the pulp against the strainer as to extract as much juice as possible.

 I then crush the sections with a press and strain the juice through a mesh strainer.
 I have found that this method takes half the time or less of the first method, but the flavor can be a little more bitter because you are squeezing the peel as well.

-2 Prepare canning jars.
-Seep the clean, empty canning jars in boiling water for several minutes.
+2 Prepare canning jars: Seep the clean, empty canning jars in boiling water for several minutes.
 Boil a few cups of water in a separate kettle and pour over the lids in a small bowl to sterilize.

-4 Add sugar: When you reach a full rolling boil, that cannot be stirred down, and add sugar.
-Boil hard for exactly 2 minutes.
+4 Add sugar: When you reach a full rolling boil that cannot be stirred down, and add sugar.
+Return to a boil and boil hard for exactly 2 minutes.
 Remove from heat.
 Let stand for a minute and skim off foam.

-4 Fill jars to 1/2" of the top.
+5 Fill jars: Fill jars to 1/2" of the top.
 Wipe rims clean.
 Screw on 2-piece lids.